 Test case sets are compiled frequently to include freshly acquired samples.
 We aim to base each new test for the product on the most recent test set available.
 The same test sets may be used for multiple products if they are tested close together in time.

-Test case sets are composed of multiple subsets:
+Test case sets are composed of two subsets:

 After completing the test process, the product’s responses are referenced against the respective body of the test cases and are sorted into the following categories: